ireneo-funes/aws-cloudformation/README.md

 - [CloudFormation](https://aws.amazon.com/cloudformation/) template to create, update, and delete a CloudFormation stack
 - [Makefile](https://en.wikipedia.org/wiki/Makefile) as a wrapper of a CloudFormation template
 - [README](https://en.wikipedia.org/wiki/README) document explaining how to use the CloudFormation template

+## Design Principle of CloudFormation Template

+These cloudformation templates are designed under these principles.

+- To identify a particular stack from a list of stacks, specify name for each CloudFormation stack by setting the `STACK-NAME` variable in Makefile.
+- For each parameter in CloudFormation template, set the value by filling out `Default` fields in parameters.